Martin Luther and antisemitism: Anti-Jewish works

-Luther's main works on the Jews were his 65,000-word treatise Von den Juden und Ihren Lügen (On the Jews and Their Lies) and Vom Schem Hamphoras und vom Geschlecht Christi (Of the Unknowable Name and the Generations of Christ) — reprinted five times within his lifetime — both written in 1543, three years before his death.
-It is believed that Luther was influenced by Anton Margaritha's book Der gantze Jüdisch Glaub (The Whole Jewish Belief).
+Luther's main works on the Jews were his 65,000-word treatise ' and Vom Schem Hamphoras und vom Geschlecht Christi — reprinted five times within his lifetime — both written in 1543, three years before his death.
+It is believed that Luther was influenced by Anton Margaritha's book '.
 Margaritha, a convert to Christianity who had become a Lutheran, published his antisemitic book in 1530 which was read by Luther in 1539.
 In 1539, Luther got his hands on the book and immediately became fond of it: "The materials provided in this book confirmed for Luther that the Jews in their blindness wanted nothing to do with faith and justification through faith."
 Margaritha's book was decisively discredited by Josel of Rosheim in a public debate in 1530 before Charles V and his court, resulting in Margaritha's expulsion from the Empire.

+Commentary on the Psalms

+In his commentary on Psalm 2, Luther writes at length about the betrayal of Jesus by Jews, and likens all Jews to those who voted for his execution.